Realized volatility and parametric estimation of Heston SDEs: Effective convergence speeds for observable estimators of Heston parameters

 \section{Effective convergence speeds for observable estimators of Heston parameters}

 In this section we evaluate numerical convergence speeds for our observable estimators $\hat{\theta}_\eps$, $\hat{\kappa}_\eps$, $\hat{\gamma}_\eps$ of the Heston volatility SDE parameters.
-This set of simulations is performed as outlined in section \ref{simulations} with the following five values of $\eps= 0.1$, $0.05$, $0.02$, $0.01$, $0.005$.
-Realized volatilities are computed with the pragmatic partition sizes $J(\eps) = \eps^{-1}$.
-In order to compute estimators we use the sup-sampling regime $N(\eps)=100 \eps^{-1}$, $\Delta(\eps) = 1/\sqrt\eps$, which is a particular case of our general theoretical recipe in \eqref{subs2}.
-Numerical estimates for the $L^2$ errors for parameter estimators are computed using a Monte-Carlo approach with 1000 long trajectories consistent with the sub-sampling regime outlined above.
-Each long trajectory yields one set of estimated parameter values computed using \eqref{estim}.
+Recall that these estimators are based on estimated covariances of realized volatilities.
+This set of simulations is performed as outlined in section \ref{simulations} with the following four values of $\eps= 0.1$, $0.05$, $0.02$, $0.01$.
+Realized volatilities are computed with two different partition sizes